 Correct errors on a Certificate of Naturalization by utilizing Form N-565 for discrepancies in name or date of birth information.
 When filing for corrections, make sure to follow these steps:

-1. Filing Process: Fill out Form N-565 accurately, providing the correct information for the name or date of birth that needs correction.
+- Filing Process: Fill out Form N-565 accurately, providing the correct information for the name or date of birth that needs correction.
 Guarantee all sections are completed correctly to prevent delays in processing.
+If submitting a paper application, remember to sign the form before mailing it.

-2. Clerical Error: If the error on the Certificate of Naturalization is due to a clerical mistake made by USCIS, no fee is required for correcting it.
+- Clerical Error: If the error on the Certificate of Naturalization is due to a clerical mistake made by USCIS, no fee is required for correcting it.
+Corrections may require submitting a paper form with supporting documentation.
 Provide evidence supporting the correct name or date of birth to rectify the error promptly.

-3. Date of Birth Changes: Changes to the date of birth on the Certificate of Naturalization are only permissible in cases of clerical errors.
+- Date of Birth Changes: Changes to the date of birth on the Certificate of Naturalization are only permissible in cases of clerical errors.
 Submit the necessary documentation proving the correct date of birth to facilitate the correction process efficiently.
+In some cases, a legal declaration or statement of intention may be required to support the requested correction.

 Replacing a Lost Certificate

-If you've lost your Certificate of Naturalization, the replacement process necessitates filling out Form N-565 and paying the $555 filing fee.
-Along with the completed form, you'll need to submit supporting documents to USCIS for verification and processing.
-Make sure you provide evidence of the lost certificate to expedite the issuance of a replacement.
+If you’ve lost or have a mutilated certificate of Naturalization, the replacement process necessitates filling out Form N-565 and paying the $555 filing fee.
+Along with the completed form, you’ll need to submit supporting documents to USCIS for verification and processing.
+Make sure you provide evidence of the lost or damaged certificate to expedite the issuance of a replacement.

 Lost Certificate Process